Summer Math Courses at Other Institutions

 - The normal deadline for summer course approvals is dean's date of the spring semester.
 Requests received after that date will be considered only when a last minute emergency develops.

-- Part 2 of your application should give your mathematical background information.
-If you want to take a course like 104 or 201, explain how you have satisfied the course prerequisites (AP exams, courses taken at Princeton).
+- If the Princeton course you wish to replace has prerequisites (like 104 or 201), explain how you have satisfied the course prerequisites (AP exams, courses taken at Princeton).
 It may be helpful to include scores and grades for the prerequisite courses, as well as some basic information about why you want to take a summer math course.

 - Incomplete applications will be rejected.